Accurate advice. Cost-effective solutions.

-Construction has long been a backbone of the American economy.
-Unfortunately, it is fraught with not only hazards to its workers, but legal idiosyncrasies that may threaten the health of your company or property.
+Construction has long been the backbone of the American economy.
+Unfortunately, it is fraught with not only hazards to its workers but also legal idiosyncrasies that may threaten the health of your company or property.
 Block & Scarpa regularly counsels several clients through legal issues within the construction industry, including the enforcement and filing of constructions liens.

 To qualify, a written or verbal contract to provide supplies or services must be in place with the property owner.
 A lien claim cannot be filed past 90 days of the date work was last performed on the project.

 Pre-lien notices may be required, depending on the claimant.
 This especially applies to subcontractors, laborers and suppliers without direct contact with the owner.
 Pre-lien notices to the owner must be delivered within 45 days of commencing work or services, or be delivered prior to a contractor providing an affidavit, which states that all possible lien claimants have been compensated.
 For specific details, we advise contacting Block & Scarpa’s office immediately.